 Instead of a national screening programme, there is an informed choice programme, called prostate cancer risk management, for healthy men aged 50 or over who ask their GP about PSA testing.
 It aims to give men good information on the pros and cons of a PSA test.

-If you're a man aged 50 or over and decide to have your PSA levels tested after talking to your GP, they can arrange for it to be carried out free on the NHS.
+If you're aged 50 or over and decide to have your PSA levels tested after talking to a GP, they can arrange for it to be carried out free on the NHS.

-If results show you have a raised level of PSA, your GP may suggest further tests.
+If results show you have a raised level of PSA, the GP may suggest further tests.